MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * For instance, if the Lambda function is written to validate requests for obviously-bad structures, it can return an error response early to the caller without burdening the server.
 * Lambda usually runs in a specific region, but with Lambda@Edge, the Lambda will run wherever the edge node is.

+## Step Functions
+* Lambda function orchestration
+* Visually graph the relationships between different Lambda functions to create a workflow
+  * Stored as a JSON state machine
+* Each workflow can run for up to 1 year on each execution
+* It is possible to have a step for human approval during the workflow
+* A similar service called **Simple Workflow Service (SWF)** exists which performs similar orchestration but for EC2 instances
+  * This is largely obsolete

 # API Gateway
 * Serverless, fully-managed, service for exposing a web API that will call out to other services on the user's behalf
   * It is effectively a managed web controller layer